dongbin86/quickwit/docs/reference/cli.md

 ### service run indexer

-Starts an indexing server that consumes the sources of index IDs passed in `--indexes` argument.
+Starts an indexing service that consumes the sources of index IDs passed in `--indexes` argument.

 `quickwit service run indexer [args]`